 Wisconsin Alternative Teacher Certification

 Prospective teachers who have not completed a traditional teacher preparation program may pursue alternative teacher certification in Wisconsin.
-There are several pathways to alternative certification in the state that are primarily designed to attract educators in critical shortage content fields, such as STEM subjects.
+Alternative teacher preparation programs, also known as non-traditional programs, are designed for those who have a bachelor’s degree outside of education and typically lead to the award of a certificate or master’s degree.
+If you do not have a bachelor’s degree, visit our guide to traditional route certification in Wisconsin.
+There are several pathways to alternative certification in Wisconsin that are primarily designed to attract educators in critical shortage content fields, such as STEM subjects.
 Continue reading to find out more about the pathways available for non-traditional teachers.

 Requirements for Alternative Certification

-The minimum requirement to pursue alternative teacher certification in Wisconsin is a bachelor’s degree.
-In most cases candidates must complete, or have a plan to complete, an alternative teacher preparation program.
+The minimum requirement to pursue alternative teacher certification in Wisconsin is typically a bachelor’s degree.
+In most cases, candidates must complete, or have a plan to complete, an alternative teacher preparation program.
 You can see alternative teacher preparation programs that hold state approval through the Wisconsin Department of Public Instruction.

 Types of Alternative Teaching Licenses in Wisconsin